-The evolution of world federation toward a centralized political organization seems highly unlikely.
-In other words, it is reasonable to think that it would not replace the individual states, but would recognize their autonomy.
+The evolution of World Federation toward a centralised political organisation seems highly unlikely.
+In other words, it is reasonable to think that it will not replace the individual states, but will recognize their autonomy.
 Many powers and functions would continue to be managed by individual states.
-The target of the peace-building process would not be a world state (which, as Karl Jaspers-1953-observed, would be an empire), but a federation of federations of the great regions of the world, which in turn would be federations of states, which in turn would be federations of regions, and so on.
-This articulation of sovereignty on several government levels avoids the concentration of power in the hands of a single constitutional body, and thus, wards off authoritarian degenerations.
-The world federation could be thought of as the summit of a pyramid resting on at least five democratic and independent government levels: the local community, the county or the province, the region, the nation-state and the great region of the world.
-Most of the powers and functions would continue to be competences of the lower levels of government.
-That is suggested by the subsidiarity principle, which recommends bringing decisions as close as possible to the citizens, and awarding to higher levels of government only those competences that concern problems that cannot be solved in the bounds of local communities.
-Such a federal hierarchy would complement the checks and balances in member constitutions
+The target of the peace building process will not be a World State (which, as Karl Jaspers (1953) observed, would be an Empire), but a Federation of Federations of the great regions of the world, which in turn will be Federations of States, which in turn will be Federations of regions, and so on.
+This articulation of sovereignty on several government levels avoids the concentration of power in the hands of a single constitutional body, and thus wards off authoritarian degenerations.
+The World Federation can be thought of as the summit of a pyramid resting on at least five democratic and independent government levels: the local community, the county or the province, the region, the nation-state and the great region of the world.
+Most of the powers and functions will continue to be competences of the lower levels of government.
+That is suggested by the subsidiarity principle, which recommends to bring decisions as close as possible to the citizens, and to award to higher levels of government only those competences that concern problems that cannot be solved in the bounds of local communities.
+Such a federal hierarchy will complement the checks and balances in member constitutions

-Third, if it is true that political coexistence is based on institutions tasked with preventing the resort to private violence, it is also true that in the world the idea is gaining ground that those institutions will receive the consent of the individuals who are subject to them.
-There is no reason why the principles of freedom and democracy, which have enabled humanity to expel violence from larger and larger political communities and march on the road of ever more advanced forms of political coexistence, cannot be extended on the global plane and regulate international relations.
+Thirdly, if it is true that political coexistence is based on institutions tasked with preventing the resort to private violence, it is also true that in the world the idea is gaining ground that those institutions shall receive the consent of the individuals who are subject to them.
+There is no reason why the principles of freedom and democracy, that have enabled humanity to expel violence from larger and larger political communities and march on the road of ever more advanced forms of political coexistence, cannot be extended on the global plane and regulate international relations.

 Actually, there is no democratic regime that sustains itself without government.
-In order for democratic decisions taken by a world parliament to be really enforceable, they must be supported by a strong government, able to win out over the opposition of the powerful industrial and financial multinational groups, organized crime, international terrorism and all sort of non-state actors, and to make the general interests of mankind prevail.
+In order for democratic decisions taken by a World Parliament to be really enforceable, they must be supported by a strong government, able to win out over the opposition of the powerful industrial and financial multinational groups, organised crime, international terrorism and all sort of non-state actors, and to make the general interests of mankind prevail.
 The extension of constitutional democracy at the world level through the institution of a world republic of a federal character represents a goal sufficient to meet the challenges of the interests of global economy and finance, as well as the clash among national egoisms.